unstoppabledomains/dev-docs/developer-toolkit/resolution-integration-methods/resolution-service/overview.md

 ## API Endpoints Spec

 Below is a table of all the API endpoints provided by the Resolution Service, a description of their function, and links to their respective documentation.
+For more details about the endpoints, see the [Resolution Service endpoint specification](https://docs.unstoppabledomains.com/openapi/resolution/).

 | Endpoint | Description | Documentation |
 | - | - | - |